Q1. IS TRANSPORTATION PROVIDED?

 Q17.
 IS THERE ANYTHING I SHOULD NOT BRING TO CAMP?

-Please leave all valuables, electronics (including iPods and Cellphones), and knives at home.
+Please leave all valuables, electronics (including cellphones, iPads, and computers), and knives at home.
 While camp is generally a safe and secure place, personal items sometimes do go missing or are damaged unintentionally, so choose with caution what you want to bring with you.

 Information collected on campers, their parents/guardians, on hired staff volunteers will be kept confidential and used only on a need to know basis for the operation of the summer camp sessions.
 Medical information will be shared only with the Program Director, First Aider, and camper's counsellor.
 The First Aider or Program Director will only share this information with other hired staff members if that information is required and only if it is in the best interests of the child.